Deadlines for Fall 2023 On Campus Dual Degree in Masters of Social Work/ Masters of Science in Disaster Resilience Leadership Academy:

 In addition to submitting an online application for admission to the Tulane University School of Social Work, applicants to the MSW/MS-DRL program must also submit the following:

-- Statement of Interest for MSW (social work field) - Three to five double-spaced pages that should include the following statement of purpose:
+- Personal Essay - Three to five double-spaced pages that should include the following statement of purpose:

-- The origin and development of your interest in social work as a profession, including any significant influences or experiences.
+- Trace the origin and development of your interest in social work as a professional, including any significant influences or experiences.

-- The personal qualifications you bring to the classroom and social work practice, including any limitations that might affect your ability to practice social work
+- What qualifications do you bring to the classroom and social work practice?
+Do you have any limitations that might affect your ability to practice social work, that you would like to disclose?

-- Your experience working with multi-cultural populations other than your own identified race, religion, or background.
+- Discuss your experience working with populations other than your own.
+This may include gender identity, race, religion, socioeconomic and/or cultural background.

 - Statement of Interest for MS-DRL (disaster resilience field) - Three to five double-spaced pages that should include your reasons for pursuing the MS-DRL degree and intended career goals.